.يا رب يسوع المسيح ابن اللّه الحيّ إرحمني أنا الخاطئ

 And on the lighter side:

-Would Prince Michael of Kent make a good tsar?
 He’d have to repudiate Freemasonry but he’s related to the Russian royals (and even looks like the last Tsar), likes the culture and speaks the language

 *Which a lot of their churches now have done, possibly partly because it’s a gesture that’s hip in academic ecumenical circles.